 Penn ATP World Tour Extra Duty

 Penn claims that Penn Tour Tennis Balls are used in 4/5 biggest tournaments in North America.
 As represented in the name, this is the official ball of world tours.
 It is the choice of professional players around the world.

-Penn ATP ball gives precise bounce as it is made from tournament-grade felt and technical grade rubber core.
-The natural rubber construction gives consistent feel and low shocks.
-The Smart Optic felt on outside has also been used which is 19% brighter than other regular felt for crafting this ball.
+Penn ATP ball gives precise bounce as it is made from tournament-grade felt and technical-grade rubber core.
+The natural rubber construction gives the consistent feel and low shocks.
+The Smart Optic felt on the outside has also been used which is 19% brighter than other regular felt for crafting this ball.

 It offers good bounce and spin along with good build quality felt for beginner players to experience.
 These balls aren’t deformed and don’t wear out quickly, but rather maintain shape and provide good playability.

 Babolat offers good prices against this ball and long time performance for players.

 Wilson has designed this ball for traditional performance and long-term performance on all courts.
 DuraWeave felt has been used for quality play and additional performance.
 Don’t forget that It is the official ball for two grand slam tournaments i.e. US Open and Australian Open and NCAA tennis for men & women.